climboid/catalog/README.md

 To run this catalog project you will need python 2.7.9.
-To install python go to [this link](https://www.python.org/downloads/) Once the installation as completed open your terminal,
+To install python go to [this link](https://www.python.org/downloads/)

+Depending on your setup you might need [SQLalchemy](pip install SQLAlchemy) and [Flask](http://flask.pocoo.org/docs/0.10/installation/).
+Follow their links and installation guidelines accordingly.

+Once the installation(s) are complete, open your terminal.

-cd to this repo and type in the following comands:
+cd to this repo and type in the following commands:

 1. ``` python database_setup.py ``` to create the database